glaucocustodio/better-rspec-for-sublime-text/README.md

 - it reads an optional `.rspec-buddy` file so you can customize the path to ignore when looking for spec and implementation files
 - it infers the class/module name from the implementation file path to put at `RSpec.describe`
+- it creates `describe` blocks for each method from the implementation file
 - it does not add `require 'spec_helper'`/`require 'rails_helper'` to spec files because I put one of them in the `.rspec` file
 - it does not have snippets (create the ones you want)
 - some handy little tweaks